-Join Dan Violet Sagmiller for an in-depth discussion in this video Unit prefab, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Unit prefab, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Now we can add our first unit.
 I've selected a hovering drone.
 The additional content can be found in the Resources folder of the download.
 Under Resources, you'll find folders Content 1, 2, and 3.
 We're gonna go into Content 1.
 And then I'm going to select the Models and Textures folders that are inside of there, and drag them into the root Assets folder in Unity.
 So now, we have a Textures and a Models folder.
 Let's go into the Models folder.
 Inside of here we'll find our drone unit model.
 I'm going to drag it into the scene, it doesn't really matter where.